Conformal Boundary Conditions and Higher Curvature Gravity: Boundary Terms for EMGB Gravity

 Varying this action with respect to the inverse metric $g^{\mu\nu}$ we obtain\footnote{In general, the action variation also contains a corner contribution uncovered by Hayward~\cite{Hayward:1993my}, whose coefficient was shown to vanish for conformal boundary conditions in~\cite{Odak:2021axr}.~We are going to ignore corner terms in what follows, since they are irrelevant for the Euclidean computations we are after in this work.}

-where $\epsilon=1 (-1)$ if the boundary is timelike (spacelike) and the overhats on equal signs denote on-shell variations, as usual.~Therefore, in order to have a well-posed variational principle, we have to impose boundary conditions, as well as add boundary counterterms in the action.
+where $\epsilon=1 (-1)$ if the boundary is timelike (spacelike) and the overhats on equal signs denote on-shell variations, as usual.~Therefore, in order to have a well-posed variational principle, we have to impose boundary conditions, and add the corresponding boundary terms in the action.
 In the following, we examine the cases of interest.~As is standard in such manipulations, the following relations will be useful

 \paragraph{Dirichlet boundary conditions} The natural choice is to fix the induced metric along the boundary, \ie~impose Dirichlet boundary conditions $\delta h_{\mu\nu}|_{\partial\mathcal{M}}=0$.
-This kills the first term in the on-shell variation~\eqref{eq:dI_EH} and further instructs us to supplement the bulk EH action with the following Gibbons-Hawking-York (GHY) term~\cite{York:1972sj,Gibbons:1976ue}:
+This makes the first term in the on-shell variation~\eqref{eq:dI_EH} to vanish and further instructs us to supplement the bulk EH action with the following Gibbons-Hawking-York (GHY) term~\cite{York:1972sj,Gibbons:1976ue},

 Note that the numerical coefficient of this term is independent of the spacetime dimension.

 \paragraph{Umbilic boundary conditions} From eq.~\eqref{eq:dI_EH} we see that specifying the boundary condition $\mathcal{K}_{\mu\nu}-\mathcal{K}h_{\mu\nu}|_{\partial\mathcal{M}}=0$ and supplementing the EH action with the boundary term~\eqref{eq:York} also yields a well-posed variational principle.
 Again, the coefficient of the York term is universal for all dimensions.